hepplerj/Dissertation/chapters/manuscript-ch3.md

 happen" and a "fear of what Stanford might do in the hills."^[Stegner oral history, Bancroft, pp. 7-8.]

+The organization was not anti-growth per se, and distinct from the no-growth activists of the 1970s; rather, the organization and its members feared that city leaders were not giving enough attention to the potential problems of industrial growth and felt that residents should be protected from encroachments from industry.

 The Committee got its first major test in 1965 when plans were announced to extend Page Mill Road past Frenchman's Tower, a local landmark on Old Page Mill Road at the base of the foothills.
 Concerned that the new road would mean